Queen Ratna of Nepal: Life

 On 24 August 2016, the Nepal Electricity Authority cut off the power supply to the former Queen’s residence, Mahendra Manzil, citing an outstanding electricity bill of Rs.
 3.7 million accumulated over the preceding eight years (after the departure of other members of the royal family).
 According to news reports, Ratna asked her step-son and nephew, former king Gyanendra, not to take up the issue with the government as it would reduce their family dignity, which is what the Maoist government probably wanted.
 Instead, Ratna asked her step-son to come to her palace with fuel for the diesel generators used as back-up.
 This whole proceeding resulted in a huge public outcry.
 Protesters gathered at Ratna Park, a public park Mahendra had built in her honor, and burned an effigy of the new Energy Minister Janardan Sharma of the Maoist Party.
-Sharma was alleged by the media to have acted in vendetta as he had ignored bills of a hospital associated to him that owed more than RS.10 million.
+Sharma was alleged by the media to have acted in vendetta as he had ignored bills of a hospital associated to him that owed more than Rs.10 million.
 Due to public backlash, the government was forced to restore the power to the Mahendra Manzil Palace after 20 hours.

-On 5 March 2019, Ratna was hospitalized in the Norvic Hospital due to a week long persistent cough and flu.
+On 5 March 2019, Ratna was hospitalized in the Norvic Hospital due to a week-long persistent cough and flu.
 An elite team of five doctors attended to her, and she was visited by her son Gyanendra and daughter in-law Queen Komal with homemade food.
-On 1 September 2022 she underwent cataract surgery.
-She underwent the surgery at Sudrishti Eye Clinic at Durbarmarg.
+On 1 September 2022 she underwent cataract surgery at Sudrishti Eye Clinic at Durbarmarg.